optimobile/coai-dashboard/COMPETITOR_ANALYSIS.md

 ## Market Overview

 The AI training and certification market is **massive and growing**, with pricing ranging from $39/month to $50,000+ for enterprise solutions.
-COAI can capture significant market share by offering **region-specific, compliance-focused** training at competitive prices.
+CSOAI can capture significant market share by offering **region-specific, compliance-focused** training at competitive prices.

 ---